pints-team/change-point-testing/README.md

 At the moment, there is no service that runs these tests, even though we are setting it up so that we can start using one soon.
 However, it's perfectly possible for everyone to run tests locally and then commit the results to the git repo.

-## Urgent to-do

-- [x] Result file reader and writer
-- [x] Test class
-- [x] Example test
-- [x] List of tests, test last run file reading/writing
-- [x] Analysis class: reads several results for 1 test
-- [x] Plot based on analysis class
-- [ ] Add a functional test and plot for 1 optimiser
-- [ ] Add functional tests and plots for all optimisers
-- [ ] Add a functional test and plot for 1 sampler
-- [ ] Add functional tests and plots for all samplers

 ## How it works

 ### Running tests